kaplanh/Sass-Website-Page-Design/README.md

 ## Problem Statement

-- Your company has recently started on a project that aims to create a company website page.
+- Your company has recently started on a project that aims to create a portfolio website page.
 So you and your colleagues have started to work on the project.

 # npm install -g sass
 # sass --version